phimage/Prephirences/README.md

 userDefaults["mykey"] = "myvalue"
 ```

-### Proxing user defaults ###
+### Proxying user defaults ###
-You can defined a sub category of NSUserDefaults prefixed with your own string
+You can defined a subcategory of NSUserDefaults prefixed with your own string like that
 ```swift
 let myAppPrefs = userDefaults["myAppKey"] as!
 MutableProxyPreferences
 // We have :
 userDefaults["myAppKey.myKey"] == myAppPrefs["myKey"] // is true
 ```
+This allow prefixing all your defaults with same key

 ## Composing ##